jeremytbrun/2018PowerShellDevOpsGlobalSummit-Recap/README.md

 ### [**Be the Master**](https://bethemaster.com/) with [Don Jones](https://donjones.com/)

 #### Summary
-Don discusses the old "Master/Apprentice" relationship that was more prevalent in the past and why it may be the secret to culturing the skillsets of those who are learning behind us.
+Don discussed the old "Master/Apprentice" relationship that was more prevalent in the past and why it may be the secret to culturing the skillsets of those who are learning behind us.
 He also reflected on the past individuals who may have invested their time and efforts into the technologists we are today.
 It's time to _pay it forward_.

 #### Takeaways
 I was really challenged by this session because oftentimes I find myself in the "but I don't have anything to offer" category, but we truly do each have unique skillsets and abilities that we bring to the table that someone else is always learning behind us.
 A similiar concept to the Master/Apprentice relationship is mentorship.
 Everyone has an opportunity to both be a mentor and be mentored.